jonechong/dlw-backend/README.md

 # DLW-Backend

-**DLW-Backend** is the FastAPI backend for the DLW project.
+**DLW-Backend** is the FastAPI backend for the **DLW project**.
 It uses **GPT‑4o** to analyze food images and generate personalized food recommendations based on user nutritional intake and profiles.
 Although the project interacts with a React frontend (available separately), this repository focuses mainly on the backend functionality.

+A key differentiator of DLW-Backend is its focus on the **local Singaporean context**.
+Unlike many existing applications, DLW-Backend **incorporates local food options, cultural dietary preferences, and region-specific nutritional guidelines**, addressing a market gap in food recommendation apps.

 ---